 Master's program placement (employment) survey

 On LinkedIn?
-Use the LinkedIn Alumni Directory to see where over 650 SIS MLIS graduates are working.
+Use the LinkedIn Alumni Directory to see where over 650 SIS graduates are working.

 - Go to the McGill University page and click "Students & Alumni."